facebookresearch/CParser/README.md

 parameter appears in a nested preprocessor directive or multiline macro.

-More details: The stringification operator only works when the next non-space token is a macro parameter.
+More details -- The stringification operator only works when the next non-space token is a macro parameter.
 This provides a good way to distinguish a nested directive from a stringification operator appearing in the beginning of a line.